jludwig75/rpi_security_cam/README.md

 # rpi_security_cam

-Scripts to add email notification for the motion service.
+Scripts to add email notification to the motion service.

 - Sends an email when motion is detected
 - Sends an with recorded video attached